Project-Silicium/WoA-Guides/MU-Qcom/Porting/SoC.md

 ## Modify Librarys (Step 2.4)

-Now we need to modify the Librarys, these are placed under `./Platforms/<SOC Codename>Pkg/Library/`. <br />
+Now we need to modify the Librarys, these are placed under `./Platforms/Qualcomm/<SoC Codename>Pkg/Library/`. <br />
-In every Librarys `.inf` File rename the SOC Name to yours it should be enough for now.
+In every Librarys `.inf` File rename the SoC Name to yours it should be enough for now.

-## Modify Build Script (Step 2.5)

-In `PlatformBuild.py` rename the old SOC Name to your SOC Name.